aerickt/lapwing-for-beginners/src/Home.md

 #### Switching steno outline graphics to SVG

-I would like to switch all the outline graphics to SVG so that the colours can be tweaked depending on the theme.
+<s>I would like to switch all the outline graphics to SVG so that the colours can be tweaked depending on the theme.
 This is a relatively low priority change, however, it can help with accessibility as the current colour theme does not have a lot of contrast.

 The original graphics are screenshots created with the `plover-svg-layout-display` plugin.
 Creating these graphics manually was a bit time consuming, but having to create SVG files for each stroke will be even more tedious.
 This can be helped by:

 * Getting more people onboard to help with creating the graphics. or
-* Writing a program to generate SVG graphics on demand.
+* Writing a program to generate SVG graphics on demand.</s>

+This has mostly been implemented by [@IllustratedMan-code](https://github.com/IllustratedMan-code).
+Thanks!

+There are still a few graphics and animations using the old PNGs generated via the `plover-svg-layout-display` plugin.
+I'm not sure what would be the best course of action to migrate these, so I'm just leaving them for now.
+If you have an idea, do reach out!